Millennial pause

 The millennial pause is a pause in speaking at the start of some videos, especially in short-form content and on social media apps such as TikTok.
-The pause is generally ascribed to millennials, the generation of people born from 1981 to 1996.
+The pause is generally ascribed to millennials.
 The phenomenon is an example of the digital generation gap between millennials and subsequent generations.

 Observation

 In mainstream media, millennial pauses were first noted in videos posted by Taylor Swift, a member of the millennial generation.

 The term "millennial pause" is attributed to TikTok user nisipisa, a millennial who posted a TikTok video on 26 November 2021, pointing out that Taylor Swift, a millennial singer, includes such pauses at the start of her videos.
 Kate Lindsay of The Atlantic, a millennial, stated that this pause is becoming more noticeable as short-form videos are becoming more prevalent on the social network Instagram, instant messaging app Snapchat, and online video platform YouTube.

 Videos by people other than millennials have also been described as exhibiting a millennial pause; Parade reported that singer JC Chasez included one in his TikTok debut video, and James Factora of Them mentioned how actress Jennifer Coolidge included one in "a perfect TikTok" during her debut.
 (Note: JC Chasez was born in 1976.
 Definitions of "millennial" often include people born in the 1980s, but not those in the 1970s.
 Jennifer Coolidge was born in 1961.)